 After a rather successful first year touring English clubs and getting acquainted with British musicians, his record earned a certain recognition among artists, but did not reach public glory.

+As soon as 1966, Frank being caught up by his mental fragility, began to experience writter's block and finally returned to the States where he married English former model Elaine Sedgwick.
+Their son's early death from cystic fibrosis rapidly catapulted Jackson into strong depression.
 By the mid 80s he was living on the streets, going in and out of mental institutes where he was treated for paranoid schizophrenia.
 As if his life hadn' t been hard enough yet, he was blinded by a pellet gun shot in the left eye while just sitting on the wrong bench at the wrong time in a New York park.

 Rescued and accommodated by a fan that managed to find him in the streets, he spent the reminder of his life in Massachussets.
 He then began to play and compose again although never reaching his former poetic and musical peak.
-His death from pneumonia and cardiac arrest in 1999 at age 56 finally put an end to what can only be described as the life of damned poet.
+His death from pneumonia and cardiac arrest in 1999 at age 56 finally put anend to what can only be described as the life of damned poet.
 Fortunately the 1965 gem was completed in 2003 by a 2 discs album entitled Blues Run The Game (Castle US) adding another 28 tracks to the first 15.

 Blues Run The Game, Jackson's most famous songs was covered by many artists amongst which : Simon and Garfunkel, Bert Jansch, Nick Drake, or more mainstream and recent bands such as Counting Crows.